jenithmehta/fluent-bit-kubernetes-cloudwatch-demo/README.md

 ### Usecase:

 - Storing kubernetes logs is a challenge for many projects.
-This repository is a demonstrates streaming of logs to cloudwatch using fluent-bit as a collector
+This project demonstrates the streaming of logs to Cloudwatch using fluent-bit as a collector.

 ### Architecture diagram: